orion78fr/awesome-switch-softmod/README.md

 ## Softmod tutorial

-The one I personnally used is : https://nh-server.github.io/switch-guide/
-I know this one too : https://switch.homebrew.guide/
-Don't use video guides, they tend to not age well and be full of approximations.
+The one I personnally used is : https://switch.hacks.guide/ Don't use video guides, they tend to not age well and be full of approximations.
 You can brick your switch with these.
 Prefer a well written guide that can be maintained up to date !

 ## Payloads & injectors